top of page

 These “loud minorities” dominate social media, primary elections, fundraising, and cable news.
 They speak in absolutes.
 They reward outrage.
 They punish nuance.

 The result is a dangerous feedback loop.
-As politics becomes more hostile and performative, the Exhausted Majority withdraws.
+As I note in my book, when politics becomes more hostile and performative, the Exhausted Majority withdraws.
 That withdrawal, in turn, gives the extremes even more influence.
-The system becomes less representative, less trusted, and more brittle.
+The system becomes less trusted and less representative.
+Polarization, the research shows, is not driven primarily by growing ideological disagreement among most Americans.
+It is driven by what might be called “participation asymmetry.”

 Misperceptions and the Perception Gap

-Another striking finding of this research is how wrong Americans are about one another.
+Another striking finding of the More in Common research is how wrong Americans are about one another.

 Why This Matters for Democracy